-- 1. Public Communication.
-The Public Communication concentration focuses on developing students' presentational skills and is designed to prepare them for careers in business, government, marketing, sales, advertising, speech writing, and other careers in which oral and written communication skills are essential. - SPCH-S 228 Argumentation and Debate (3 cr.) - SPCH-C 444 Political Communication (3 cr.) - HSS -S 200 Leadership Studies (3 cr.) - NMCM-N 351 Cyberculture and Community (3 cr.) - ENG W-321 Advanced Technical Writing (3 cr.) - 2.
+Public Communication.
+The Public Communication concentration focuses on developing students' presentational skills and is designed to prepare them for careers in business, government, marketing, sales, advertising, speech writing, and other careers in which oral and written communication skills are essential.

+- SPCH-S 228 Argumentation and Debate

+- SPCH-C 444 Political Communication

+- SPCH-S 122 Interpersonal Communication

+- NMCM-N 351 Cyberculture and Community

+- ENG-W 321 Advanced Technical Writing

 Journalism.
 The journalism concentration develops student writing, editing, layout and photography skills, teaching students the journalism basics of reporting and editing.
-Students are encouraged to combine their understanding of core skills in the profession with online media and their own unique interests to better prepare them for a market which demands great breadth and sensitivity to the intersections between social issues, human nature and technology. - SPCH-J 200 Writing for Mass Media (3 cr.) - ENG-W 365 Theories and Practices of Editing (3 cr.) - NMCM-N 250 Graphic Design I (3 cr.)
-OR JOUR-J 344 Photojournalism Reporting (3 cr.)
+Students are encouraged to combine their understanding of core skills in the profession with online media and their own unique interests to better prepare them for a market which demands great breadth and sensitivity to the intersections between social issues, human nature and technology.

+- JOUR-J 200 Reporting, Writing, & Editing I

+- ENG-W 365 Theories and Practices of Editing

+- NMCM-N 250 Graphic Design I

-- JOUR-J 290 Internship in Journalism (3 cr.) - JOUR-J 343 Broadcast News (3 cr.)
+- JOUR-J 290 Internship in Journalism

+- FINA-S 215 Studio in Digital Media I

-3. Public Relations/Corporate Communications.
+Public Relations/Corporate Communications.
 The Public Relations/Corporate Communication concentration prepares students to strategically manage communication resources for both profit and nonprofit organizations.
 Coursework prepares students to enhance a corporation's image and reputation, monitor and resolve its issues, influence relevant attitudes and opinions, in efforts to adapt the organization to its environment and the environment to the organization.
 Grounded in communication theory and the four step process, students will enhance their writing and planning skills and learn a variety of communication formats and media techniques for relating to diverse publics.

-- SPCH-S 233 Intro to Public Relations (3 cr.) - SPCH-S 333 Public Relations Writing (3 cr.) - SPCH-C 391 Public Relations Campaigns (3 cr.) - NMCM-N 250 Graphic Design I (3 cr.) - NMCM-N 351 Cyberculture and Community (3 cr.) or ENG-W 321 Advanced Technical Writing
+- · SPCH-S 233 Intro to Public Relations

+- SPCH-S 333 Public Relations Writing

+- SPCH-C 391 Public Relations Campaigns

+- NMCM-N 250 Graphic Design I

+- NMCM-N 351 Cyberculture and Community